An Independent Measure of the Kinematic Dipole from SDSS: Discussion and Conclusion

-With mocks we have demonstrated that including the clustering dipole does not significantly alter our findings, reinforcing the robustness of the redshift dipole in recovering the kinematic dipole.
+With mocks we have demonstrated that including the clustering dipole \footnote{Alternatively, one can refer to this as an intrinsic dipole.} does not significantly alter our findings, reinforcing the robustness of the redshift dipole in recovering the kinematic dipole.
 A plausible reason is that the redshift dipole arises from the radial shift of galaxy positions and is largely independent of galaxy clustering due to LSS.
 This suggests that the measurement using the redshift dipole captures primarily the kinematic component, and consistency with the CMB kinematic dipole does not imply isotropy of the matter distribution or adherence to the cosmological principle.
 LSS surveys such as NVSS and WISE exhibit a relatively large dipole, suggesting a violation of large-scale isotropy and homogeneity, fundamental to the cosmological principle.
 It is noteworthy that the NVSS and WISE dipoles are the vector sum of kinematic, clustering, and shot-noise components.
-Independently, this work shows consistency of the kinematic dipole with the CMB, indicating that the significant dipoles observed in NVSS and WISE-like catalogs are likely attributed primarily to the clustering dipole, if not due to some observational or analysis systematics.
+Independently, this work shows consistency of the kinematic dipole with the CMB, indicating that the significant dipoles observed in NVSS and WISE-like catalogs are likely attributed primarily to the clustering dipole \footnote{By ``clustering dipole," we refer to the total dipole arising from galaxy clustering, not just the dipole expected from $\Lambda$CDM.
+It is noteworthy that, in addition to the small clustering dipole predicted by $\Lambda$CDM (as presented in Section \ref{sc:results}), several alternative explanations have been proposed to account for the observed excess dipole through galaxy clustering effects.
+These include the presence of rare voids or superclusters of varying scales (e.g., \citealt{Rubart:2014, Cai:2022}), superhorizon-sized density fluctuations \citep{Tiwari:2022SP, Domenech:2022}, and an unexpectedly large and evolving clustering bias of AGNs \citep{Adi:2015nb, Tiwari:2016adi}.} ,if not due to some observational or analysis systematics.

 Despite the small recovery bias observed, our results indicate that the current SDSS data serves as a consistency test rather than a definitive measure of the kinematic dipole.
 The limited sky coverage of the SDSS tracers introduces inconsistency and instability in minimization results, which we have mitigated by using the CMB kinematic dipole as the initial guess in our minimization process.
 Future surveys with more extensive sky coverage and larger density of spectroscopic redshifts will be crucial for achieving a more robust test.
 Currently, it suggests that the kinematic dipole appears consistent with the CMB, implying that any observed dipolar anisotropy in number density or flux with LSS tracers is likely due to clustering.
 This excess clustering could be attributed to systematics, a relatively large number of local sources, or biases and uncertainties in flux measurements.
 If this is not the case, then the observations from NVSS and WISE stand as a potential violation of the cosmological principle.